Strippit and General Electric

 Lathes, Mills, Machining Centers, and of Course, Strippit Turret Punch Machines.

-The G.E.
+G.E.
 Hi-Ack Model 2 and 3 Servo Drives Provided the Power for Machine Axis Motion Control.

-These Machines had Great Variations in Axis Speeds, Weight, and Rigidity.
+CNC Machines had Great Variations in Axis Speeds, Weight, and Rigidity.
 To Provide Machine Designers

 a way to Compensate for these Variations, G.E.
 Provided on All PWMC Servo Control Boards Terminals